dhedberg/xearth/README.md

 HAVE_WAYLAND=1 make
 ```

+The included Dockerfiles contains the necessary dependencies and steps
+for ubuntu and fedora.

-It will probably only compile on linux (uses of timerfd)
+It will probably only compile on linux (uses timerfd).